Matthias1590/ProgressBars/README.md

 # ProgressBars
-A python library to display progress of loops to the user.
+A python package to display progress of loops to the user.

 # Installation
-This library can be installed using pip.
+This package can be installed using pip.
 ```
 pip install progressbars
 ```